A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius

 This solution to the inverse problem was already noted in \cite{beentjes2020higher}, but the argument presented here shows that the forward and inverse problem are exactly related through a Möbius inversion.

-The chosen powerset decomposition of the energy function restricts this approach to binary variables.
-However, categorical variables can obey different partial orders but be treated in the same way, leading to a new notion of interaction that is no longer related to spin models.
-This construction is briefly discussed in \cite{beentjes2020higher,jansma2023higher}.
+The chosen powerset mereology on the energy function restricts this approach to binary variables.
+However, categorical variables admit different mereologies with Möbius functions that lead to new notions of interaction no longer related to spin models \cite{beentjes2020higher,jansma2023higher}.